msokolowski1991/Faxel/README.md

 ```
 A SourceExcel class is abstraction over actual parsing library implementation.
 You can obtain it using SourceFactory which will determine your runtime parsing library or create directly.
-For now faxel.poi.ApachePoiSource which supports Apache POI 3.x is the only one implementation but more will come soon in next releases.
+For now faxel.poi.ApachePoi3Source which supports Apache POI 3.(6+) is the only one implementation but more will come soon in next releases.

 That's it!
 We successfully parsed an entire excel!
 ## Types